 Lines 28-30.
 On line 28, he totals all his expenses other than those for the business use of his home, and then subtracts that total from his gross income.
 He uses the result on line 29 to figure the deduction limit on his expenses for the business use of his home.
-He enters that amount on line 8 of Form 8829 and then completes the form.
-He enters the amount of his home office deduction from line 34, Form 8829, on line 30 of Schedule C.
+He enters that amount on Form 8829, line 8, and then completes the form.
+He enters the amount of his home office deduction from Form 8829, line 34, on Schedule C, line 30.

 Form 8829, Part I. John uses one room of his home exclusively and regularly to meet clients.
-In Part I of Form 8829 he shows that, based on the square footage, the room is 10% of his home.
+In Part I of Form 8829 he shows that, based on the square footage, the room is 10% of the total area of his home.